-Fujifilm X-T2 versus Fujifilm X-E3
+Fujifilm X-T2 vs X-E3

-Body comparison: Fujifilm X-T2 vs Fujifilm X-E3
+Body comparison: Fujifilm X-T2 vs X-E3

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is notably smaller (27 percent) than the Fujifilm X-T2.
 Moreover, the X-E3 is markedly lighter (34 percent) than the X-T2.
 It is worth mentioning in this context that the X-T2 is splash and dust resistant, while the X-E3 does not feature any corresponding weather-sealing.

-Sensor comparison: Fujifilm X-T2 vs Fujifilm X-E3
+Sensor comparison: Fujifilm X-T2 vs X-E3

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.